 In the examples below, you can see how KCM members put their Social Graphics in action on their feeds.
 Professionally designed and ready-to-post, all you have to do is download, copy and paste.
 They not only help create a consistent social media presence, they’re packed with important industry insights and include ready-to-go captions and hashtags.

-Tamara Inzunza, an agent in the D.C. area, had always wanted to get into making videos but, like most agents, was intimidated by the process.
+Keri White, an agent in Los Angeles, has slowly been building her Youtube channel and social media over the years.
 However, when COVID-19 hit and her clients were looking for answers, she realized video was the best way to keep them up to date on what was happening in the market.

-With all the uncertainty surrounding today’s economy, people are searching for answers about where the housing market is headed.
+With all the uncertainty surrounding today’s housing market, people are searching for answers about where real estate is headed.